KoLA: Carefully Benchmarking World Knowledge of Large Language Models: Introduction

 We welcome the participation of more LLMs in KoLA evaluation and encourage contributions to the new seasons of KoLA.
-The data, leaderboard, participation information, and supporting tools are publicly available at \url{https://kola.xlore.cn}.
-We hope KoLA can serve as a diagnostic tool to facilitate the development of increasingly knowledgeable LLMs, and also help developers of knowledge-related applications select appropriate LLMs.
+The data, leaderboard, participation information, and supporting tools are publicly available upon acceptance.
+We hope KoLA can serve as a diagnostic tool to facilitate the development of increasingly knowledgeable LLMs, and also help practitioners select LLMs.